 Try CUBES or CUBED for solving math story problems.
 The CUBES strategy helps reduce stress for students.
 Students feel comfortable using a concrete method of problem-solving.
 In addition, the steps help students organize their thinking to solve word problems more efficiently.

 Here’s an article about How to Teach Math Word Problems with the CUBES – CUBED Strategy.

 4. ELA – Reading Posters

-My favorite classroom teaching tool – decoration is my plot diagram (story mountain) bulletin board!
+One of my favorite classroom teaching tools is the plot diagram (story mountain) bulletin board!

 Because it’s so visually appealing, my students and I refer to it weekly.
 Plus, everyone who enters my classroom is immediately drawn to it because it’s right on my classroom wall.

 The set comes in 3 different sizes and includes EDITABLE term cards so you can make any terms you need and personalize them with your own definitions!